Kingdom of Sicily: Religion

 During the Norman reign, several different religious communities coexisted in the Kingdom of Sicily.
-These included Latin Catholics (Roman Catholics), Greek-rite Catholics (Greek Catholic), Muslims and Jews.
+These included Latin Catholics, Greek Catholics, Muslims and Jews.
 Although local religious practices were not interrupted, the fact that Latin Catholics were in power tended to favor Latin Catholicism (Roman Catholicism).
 Bishops of the Greek rite were obliged to recognize the claims of the Latin Church in Sicily, while Muslim communities were no longer ruled by local emirs.
 Greek-speaking Christians, Latin Christians, and Muslims interacted on a regular basis, and were involved in each other's lives, economically, linguistically, and culturally.
 Some intermarried.
 Catholics living in an Arabic-speaking area might adopt Arabic or even Muslim names.
 In many cities, each religious community had its own administrative and judicial order.
 In Palermo, Muslims were allowed to publicly call for prayer in mosques, and their legal issues were settled by qadis, judges who ruled in accordance with Islamic law.
 Since the 12th century, the Kingdom of Sicily recognized Christianity as the state religion.

 After the establishment of Hohenstaufen authority, Latin- and Greek-speaking Catholics maintained their privileges, but the Muslim population was increasingly oppressed.
 The settlements of Italians brought from northern Italy (who wanted Muslim property for their own) led many Muslim communities to revolt or resettle in mountainous areas of Sicily.
 These revolts resulted in some acts of violence, and the eventual deportation of Muslims, which began under Frederick II.
 Eventually, the government removed the entire Muslim population to Lucera in Apulia and Girifalco in Calabria, where they paid taxes and served as agricultural laborers, craftsmen, and crossbowmen for the benefit of the king.
 The colony at Lucera was finally disbanded in 1300 under Charles II of Naples, and many of its inhabitants sold into slavery.
 The Jewish community was expelled after the establishment of the Spanish Inquisition from 1493 to 1513 in Sicily.
 The remaining Jews were gradually assimilated, and most of them converted to Roman Catholicism.